We are proud to announce a partnership with Fort Collins based

 Horse & Dragon Brewing Company.

-I honor of the American Kestrels, The Horse and Dragon Brewing Company is in the process of brewing a beer to celebrate the birds.
-When the beer is ready for distribution, part of the proceeds from the sales of the beer sold at he Brewery will be donated to CARRI.
+Part of the proceeds from the sales of the beer sold at he Brewery will be donated to CARRI.

 Below is the logo for the Beer

-Fun facts about American Kestrels
+Fun facts about American Kestrels!

 1) American Kestrels are the smallest falcon in North America and frequently begin nesting anywhere from February to May.